ggiblin/hubitat-exporter/README.md

 ## License

-This project is open source and available under the Elmer Fudd License.
+This project is open source and available under the Elmer Fudd and MIT License.